Consensys/quorum-key-manager/README.md

 Available docker images can be found in `docker.consensys.net/priv/quorum-key-manager`.

-To run the Quorum Key Manager service using docker-compose you can execute the following command:
+To run the Quorum Key Manager service using docker you can execute the following command:

 ```
 docker run -it \